-Assessment method: The number of seminars devoted to graduate level education is monitored and recorded, and specific funds for graduate student development have been identified.
+Assessment method: Specific funds for graduate student development have been identified and are being utilized.

 Results: Graduate students have responded positively to extra professional development opportunities to learn about professional responsibilities and funding opportunities.

 Analysis of results and reflection: This has been a positive move forward for the department in terms of graduate education and will be continued.